YuxinZhaozyx/SimpleAnimateGAN/README.md

 python eval.py
 ```

-The generated image can be found at folder `generated/ `.
+The generated images can be found at folder `generated/ `.